-another category, according In to а questionnaire obtained among non-pregnant and sexually active women, the uses of contraceptive methods respectively include the use of condoms (37.8%), birth control pills (19.3%), injectable ampoules or other methods such as Intrauterine Device (IUD) (8%).
+another category, according questionnaire obtained among non-pregnant and sexually active women, the uses of contraceptive methods respectively include the use of condoms (37.8%), birth control pills (19.3%), injectable ampoules or other methods such as Intrauterine Device (IUD) (8%).
 The rest of the people due to infertility problems or generally not using contraceptive methods, no data have been recorded for them.
-According to (30), the use of spermicides in women has been associated with an increase in E.coli, Enterococci, and anaerobic gram-negative bacilli, while the use of contraceptive pills shows a decrease in these cases.
+According to (30), the use of spermicides in women has been associated with an increase in E.coli.
+Enterococci, and anaerobic gram-negative bacilli, while the use of contraceptive pills shows a decrease in these cases.

-Also, the researchers concluded that nevertheless the high risk of unwanted pregnancy by using condom than the other methods, but the results show that infections such as Candida, Gonorrhea, Trichomonas, HIV, HSV and HPV are less transmitted through condoms and in fact, other methods are largely incapable of preventing the transmission of infections (31).
+researchers concluded Also. the that nevertheless the high risk of unwanted pregnancy by using condom than the other methods, but the results show that infections such as Candida, Gonorrhea, Trichomonas, HIV, HSV and HPV are less transmitted through condoms and in fact, other methods are largely incapable of preventing transmission of infections (31).